This recipe has been a long time coming because white chocolate can be quite difficult to make vegan.

 - 1/2 tsp vanilla extract

-- Add macadamia nuts and (1 1/2 cups) desiccated coconut to a food processor and mix until a creamy paste is formed, scraping down sides as needed.
+- Add macadamia nuts and desiccated coconut (1 1/2 cups as original recipe is written // adjust if altering batch size) to a food processor and mix until a creamy paste is formed, scraping down sides as needed.

 - Transfer the mixture to a shallow plate or a bowl and place in the refrigerator to chill for about 1 hour or until firm to the touch (especially in the center).
-In the meantime, add 3/4 cup desiccated coconut to a small dish (for rolling).
+In the meantime, add 3/4 cup (amount as original recipe is written // adjust if altering batch size) desiccated coconut to a small dish (for rolling).
 Set aside.

 - Remove mixture from refrigerator and use a Tablespoon or small cookie scoop (I like this one) to scoop out rounded Tablespoon amounts.
 Either leave as a “disc” shape or gently roll into balls.
 If you roll for too long, they can start to melt, so don’t fuss too much with the shape.